Drishti-25-2003/Portfolio-Optimization-Tool/README.md

 Status:
 🚧 Currently Under Development

-Overview
-This project builds an investment portfolio optimization system using Modern Portfolio Theory (MPT).
-Historical stock data is collected using Yahoo Finance, expected returns and covariance matrices are calculated, and PyPortfolioOpt is used to generate an optimal portfolio that maximizes the Sharpe Ratio.
+This project is currently under development as part of my learning in quantitative finance and Python.
+The initial phase includes stock data acquisition, return analysis, and portfolio optimization using Modern Portfolio Theory (MPT).

 Objectives